DecryptMike/GCyber-Security-Course/README.md

 - **Chapters 1–7**
 Each folder contains documents labeled in the format:
-`CourseName - Chapter - Module Activity`
+`Course Name - Chapter - Module Activity`

 These documents include my responses, solutions, and analysis for each respective topic or activity covered in the course.